Fukuoka Financial Group (OTC:FKKFF) Sets New 1-Year Low at $17.36

-Shares of Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating) reached a new 52-week low during mid-day trading on Wednesday .
-The stock traded as low as $17.36 and last traded at $17.36, with a volume of 0 shares trading hands.
+Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating) hit a new 52-week low during trading on Wednesday .
+The stock traded as low as $17.36 and last traded at $17.36, with a volume of 0 shares traded.
 The stock had previously closed at $17.36.

-Separately, Daiwa Capital Markets lowered Fukuoka Financial Group from an “outperform” rating to a “neutral” rating in a report on Wednesday.
+Separately, Daiwa Capital Markets downgraded Fukuoka Financial Group from an “outperform” rating to a “neutral” rating in a report on Wednesday, April 5th.

 Fukuoka Financial Group Stock Performance